conda-forge/fastapi-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `fastapi` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `fastapi, fastapi-core` can be installed with `conda`:

 ```
-conda install fastapi
+conda install fastapi fastapi-core
 ```

 or with `mamba`:

 ```
-mamba install fastapi
+mamba install fastapi fastapi-core
 ```

 It is possible to list all of the versions of `fastapi` available on your platform with `conda`: